caarlos0-graveyard/railscasts-downloader/readme.md

 # Downloading

 There is already a node.js script called `extractor`, which will generate the `input.txt` file with all EPs.
-Sooner I'll implement the download by EP number as suggested in Ruby on Rails Brasil Facebook page.
-For now, you will have to handle it manually or download all EPs.

 Run `./script.sh` to download all EPs specified in `input.txt` or run `./script.sh 123 321 234` to download episodes 123, 321 and 234.

-I will try to keep input updated, if you want to update it by yourself, cd to extractor dir and run:
+I will try to keep `input.txt` file updated, but, if you want to update it by yourself, just `cd` to `extractor` folder and run:

 ```
 npm install